MaxBadarne/sendIpToEmail/readme.txt

-Hello and welcome to "Sendiptoemail"
+Hello and welcome to "Sendiptoemail".

 This python script will allow you to regularly send the ip of your current machine to an email address.